-Standards and Amendments in Issue But Not Yet Effective
+Amendments in Issue But Not Yet Effective

-At the date of authorisation for issue of these financial statements, the new MFRS and amendments to MFRSs which were in issue but not yet effective and not early adopted by the Group and the Company are as listed below:
+At the date of authorisation for issue of these financial statements, the amendments to MFRSs which were in issue but not yet effective and not early adopted by the Group and the Company are as listed below:

-MFRS 17 Insurance Contracts 1 Amendments to MFRS 17 Initial Application of MFRS 17 and MFRS 9 - Comparative Information 1 Amendments to MFRS 101 Disclosure of Accounting Policies 1 Amendments to MFRS 108 Definition of Accounting Estimates 1 Amendments to MFRS 112 Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 Amendments to MFRS 16 Lease Liability in a Sale and Leaseback 2 Amendments to MFRS 101 Classification of Liability as Current or Non-current 2 Amendments to MFRS 101 Non-current Liabilities with Covenants 2 Amendments to MFRS 10 Sale or Contribution of Assets between an Investor and Its Associate or Joint and MFRS 128 Venture 3
+Amendments to MFRS 16 Lease Liability in a Sale and Leaseback 1 Amendments to MFRS 101 Classification of Liability as Current or Non-current 1 Amendments to MFRS 101 Non-current Liabilities with Covenants 1 Amendments to MFRS 107 and MFRS 7 Supplier Finance Arrangements 1 Amendments to MFRS 121 Lack of Exchangeability 2 Amendments to MFRS 10 and Sale or Contribution of Assets between an Investor MFRS 128 and Its Associate or Joint Venture 3

-- Effective for annual periods beginning on or after 1 January 2023. - 2 Effective for annual periods beginning on or after 1 January 2024. - Effective date deferred to a date to be determined and announced by MASB.
+- 1 Effective for annual periods beginning on or after 1 January 2024. - 2 Effective for annual periods beginning on or after 1 January 2025. - 3 Effective date deferred to a date to be determined and announced by MASB.

-The Directors anticipate that the abovementioned MFRS and amendments to MFRSs will be adopted in the annual financial statements of the Group and of the Company when they become effective and that the adoption of MFRS and amendments to MFRSs will have no material impact on the financial statements of the Group and of the Company in the period of initial application.
+The above amendments to MFRSs are not expected to have a material impact on the financial statements of the Group and of the Company in the period of initial application.

-3. SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICIES